RedactedPanda/Intrepid/README.md

       -----------------------------------------------
          <h4> 24 Hours. </h4> <br>

-      This project is a test for the upcoming program excution, do not interfere. <br><br>
+      This project is a test for the upcoming program execution, do not interfere. <br><br>

       <li class="LIST">
       <ul>